 We talk…alot.
 We are forever talking.
-And many of what we talk about is filled with intentions.
+And most of what we talk about is filled with intentions.
 Our aspirations, our dreams, our goals, our to-do lists, our plans for the week, or our thoughts and opinions of family, friends or colleagues.
 We’re always looking to the brighter side.
 But is there really a bright side?

 Here is where I am going with this.